 Turnip Rock is a rocky formation that rises from the glassy water of Lake Huron in Port Austin.
 The surrounding land area of the rock is privately owned; thus, Turnip Rock can only be reached by water.
-A kayak is the easiest transport to get to the destination and embrace the views on your way.
+A kayak is the easiest method to get there and embrace the views on your way.

-Normally kayaking season in the Turnip Rock area runs from March to mid-November.
-Summer is high season for kayaking to the rock; so if those looking for some solitude better aim for the shoulder season in spring and fall.
-Rentals opening and closing dates depend on the weather.
+Normally kayaking season at the Turnip Rock area runs from March to mid-November.
+Summer is high season for kayaking to the rock; so those looking for some solitude better aim for the shoulder season in spring and fall.
+Rental opening and closing dates depend on the weather.